microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 DECLARE_DMF_MODULE_NO_CONFIG(ModuleName)
 ```
 This macro declares the Module's publicly available functions and
 macros.
-[Always use this macro in the Module's .h file].
+Always use this macro in the Module's .h file.
-This macro is used for Module that [do not] have a Config.
+This macro is used for Modules that do not have a Config.

 #### Parameters